 Bridging the Gap between Customer and Employee Behaviour

-Reaching a goal is fundamentally impacted by your customers and, more specifically, their behaviour.
+Reaching a goal is impacted by your customers and, more specifically, their behaviour.
 How they interact with your organisation will either accelerate or halt your journey toward a desired destination.

 Completing the bilateral relationship between customer and company are employees; the people who represent your organisation.
 The immediate relationship between customers and employees, on the surface, appears transaction or transferral.

-As they carry out their duties day-in day-out employees can feel like they are, simply, going through the motions to complete the transaction of a service.
+Employees can feel like they are, simply, going through the motions to complete the transaction of a service.
 Checking someone into a hotel, scanning a customer’s items, replacing a client’s windscreen.

 Creating the conditions for people to succeed

-For example, a family-targeted hotel company may exchange a value of “excellent customer service” to “care consistently” as this encourages a more direct action for employees in an accessible way.
+For example, a family hotel company may exchange a value of “excellent customer service” to “care consistently”.
+Changing this value will encourage a more direct action for employees in an accessible way.
 Any organisation should have values that reflect its identity and how it wants its employees to behave in their roles.

 Digital transformation: culture is key